neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Configuration.rst

 In almost all cases, FLOW3 will automatically provide you with the right configuration.

-What you usually want to work with are ``settings``, wich are application-specific to your package.
+What you usually want to work with are ``settings``, which are application-specific to your package.
 The following example demonstrates how to let FLOW3 inject the settings of a classes' package and output some option value: